Provides a range of services to children, young people, adults and older people.

 What we do

-Auburn Community Health staff work in partnership with schools, GPs, hospitals, non-government agencies and other organisations to provide care at the Auburn Community Health Centre, in people’s homes or in other venues, such as Early Childhood (Baby Health) Centres and Aged Day Centres.
+Auburn Community Health staff work in partnership with schools, GPs, hospitals, non-government agencies and other organisations to provide care at the Auburn Community Health Centre, in people’s homes or in other venues, such as Early Childhood (Baby Health) Centres.

 We also specialise in health promotion, prevention and early detection to assessment and treatment and continuing care.